Return to Boyle Home Page

 Almost all of the lead in the ocean derives from human emissions from high temperature industrial activities (smelting, coal combustion, incineration, etc.) and leaded gasoline utilization.
 Most of this lead was emitted in the past 100 years with peak U.S. emissions in the 1970's.
 A large fraction of this Pb is attached to fine particles and moves with the global atmospheric circulation before being deposited in remote regions.
 We have been studying this "global geophysical experiment" by following the evolution of Pb and Pb isotopes in ice cores, varved sediment cores, coral cores, and in the ocean.
 We have measured Pb in surface and deep seawater samples for the past 30 years, and we can estimate Pb for the preceding two centuries using Pb in annually-banded corals from Bermuda.
 The emitted 206/207, 208/207 and 206/204 Pb isotope ratios have evolved during the past 120 years so that it is sometimes possible to "date" the Pb in an environmental sample by establishing a unique combination of isotope ratios.
 Varved sediment cores from Rhode Island and British Columbia show the regional differences in Pb emissions.

 Studies of ice cores from Greenland show that in the period between 30,000 to 60,000 years ago, there were a succession of 17 abrupt warmings after severe glaciations followed by an almost equally abrupt shift back to glacial conditions.
 Many scientists think that these shifts are due to instabilities in the deep ocean circulation.
 But there is very little evidence showing a link between ocean circulation and these events.
-In order to bridge this gap, we are analyzing fossil deep sea benthic foraminifera from a 53-meter sediment core on the Bermuda Rise to watch the changes between high percentages of North Atlantic Deep Water (low Cd) and high percentages of Southern Ocean Deep Water (high Cd).
+In order to bridge this gap, Boyle's group are analyzing fossil deep sea benthic foraminifera from a 53-meter sediment core on the Bermuda Rise to watch the changes between high percentages of North Atlantic Deep Water (low Cd) and high percentages of Southern Ocean Deep Water (high Cd).

 CENSAM (Center for Environmental Sensing and Modeling) is a joint Singapore-MIT project.
 We are working a subproject to generating anthropogenic chemical histories (Pb, Pb isotopes, Cd) and paleoclimate records from corals in the Singapore/Indonesian/Indian Ocean region, and investigate the behavior of trace metals (concentration, speciation, and isotopes) in Singapore coastal waters.
-Postdocs Intan Nurhati, Gonzalo Carrasco, Kuanbo Zhou and graduate student Mengli Chen are in residence at Singapore (NUS and NTU) and are in charge of coral collection and sampling and developing models for Pb transport.
+Postdocs Intan Nurhati, Gonzalo Carrasco, Kuanbo Zhou and graduate student Mengli Chen are in residence in Singapore (NUS and NTU) and are in charge of coral collection and sampling and developing models for Pb transport.
 Mengli and Intan have been at MIT making measurements of Pb, Pb isotopes, and Ba from Singapore corals.
 The group has recently setup a clean lab for sample processing and developing multicollector ICPMS methods on the instrumentation of Prof. Wang at EOS-NTU.
 Our graduate student Jong-Mi Lee has Pb isotope records that show an unexpected Pb isotope signature in Singapore waters, and Mengli and Ed have taken sediment cores in Singapore reservoirs to try to track down the source of this signature.
 Mengli has also studied a 150 year record of Pb, Pb isotopes, and Cd off the coast of Vietnam in the South China Sea.
 KFAS-KUWAIT The Kuwait Foundation for the Advancement of Science (KFAS) is supporting a project between our group and a group at the Kuwait Institute for Scientific Research (KISR) to establish histories of metals (Pb, Pb isotopes, Cd) and organic pollutants (e.g. PAH) for the Northern Arabian Gulf.
 We are in the final stages of finishing up the work on this project, with submission of one paper and preparation of a second.
 We have collected seawater samples, sediment cores and surface sediment samples, and corals in order to establish the history of these pollutants during the past 50-200 years.
 Postdoc Gonzalo Carrasco and Joint Program graduate student Ning Zhou is working with Ed on this project together with our colleagues in Kuwait, Bondi Gevao, Kharlid Matrouk, Saif Uddin, Lulwa Ali, Abdul Al-Ghadban, and Abdullah Aziz.

-This page was last revised on June 21, 2011
+This page was last revised on Sept.
+10, 2015